AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 Touted to be a biblical peak, Mount Sinai has a religious significance to Islam as it’s believed to be where Boraq, Mohammed’s horse ascended to heaven.
 The place must be visited by every tourist coming to Sinai.

 Nawamis is older than even the Egyptian pyramids.
 The tombs are constructed with a dry-wall stone in a circular shape.
 It’s for all history lovers with the site still very well-preserved.

 It’s a popular beach resort among tourists visiting Sinai.
 The place has now become more admired and is an ideal spot for windsurfers due to the constant wind here most time.

 Ras Mohammed National Park is a protected area located in Sharm El Sheikh and is touted to be the first national park of Egypt.
 It features both marine and terrestrial area and this is a must place to see at Sinai.
-Find a hotel near Ras Mohammed National Park for booking.

 This is a very popular archeological site in Sinai displaying the mines of the pharaohs and is in the western part of the peninsula.